icy/google-group-crawler/README.md

 `google-group-crawler` is a `Bash-4` script to download all (original) messages from a Google group archive.
-Private groups require some cookies file in Netscape format.
+Private groups require some cookies string/file.
 Groups with adult contents haven't been supported yet.

 * [Installation](#installation)